hlandgarten/hlandgarten.github.io/_pages/about.md

 Techland’s contributions played a role in the broader narrative of computing interoperability that would eventually lead to the development of networked systems, and later, the internet.

-Documents like the [Techland Systems brochure archived by Bitsavers](http://www.bitsavers.org/pdf/datapro/protocol_conversion_systems/C23-825_Techland_Systems.pdf) illustrate the kind of cutting-edge work we were doing during that period.
+Documents like the [Techland Systems brochure (PDF)](/assets/docs/techland-brochure.pdf) illustrate the kind of cutting-edge work we were doing during that period.

 ## Innovating in Noise Cancellation